univention/provisioning-api/docs/prefill/prefill-architecture.md

 ### Intro

-The kubernetes operator pattern: an `operator` pod manages other kubernetes resources by interacting with the kubernetes api for inside the cluster.
+The Kubernetes operator pattern: an `operator` pod manages other Kubernetes resources by interacting with the Kubernetes API for inside the cluster.

 Operators frequently need two things:
-- RoleBinding to have read and write access to specific kubernetes object types.
+- RoleBinding to have read and write access to specific Kubernetes object types.
-- Custom Resource Definition (CRD) extend the kubernetes api with custom Objects.
+- Custom Resource Definition (CRD) extend the Kubernetes API with custom Objects.
-These are frequently used to define the desired state that the operator should configure (Give me a 5 node Postgres cluster)
+These are frequently used to define the desired state that the operator should configure (Give me a 5 node PostgreSQL cluster)

 Our understanding was, that this is not allowed in the `openDesk` context.
-Thorsten Rossner and Dominik Kaminski clarified this misconception:
+`Thorsten Rossner` and `Dominik Kaminski` clarified this misconception:

-The main `openDesk` requirement is: "everything needs to be installable in namespaces"
+The main `openDesk` requirement is: "everything needs to be installed in one namespace"
 - RoleBindings are namespace-specific (ClusterRoleBindings are the same but with cluster-scope)
 - CRD's are always cluster-scoped **and thus forbidden in the openDesk context**

 ### Advantages

 - Prefill containers are only running when needed
-- Kubernetes takes care of retries, exponential backoff...
+- Kubernetes takes care of retries, exponential back-off...
-- What's happening is transparent to the user (Via the kubernetes API)
+- What's happening is transparent to the user (Via the Kubernetes API)
 - Each prefill job gets it's own container
 - There are no long-running HTTP API or Daemon processes associated with Prefill.
 Instead most of the complexity is moved to the Kubernetes API